|

 SWCPC 627

-Bulks with photographs of individuals, groups of
+Bulks with photographs of individuals, groups of people, agricultural and

-scenes, a zoo, biplanes, sports, and vehicles of transportation.
+biplanes, sports, and vehicles of transportation.

-editor for a number of newspapers, such as the Ralls (Texas) Banner, the Sebastopol
+a number of newspapers, such as the Ralls (Texas) Banner, the Sebastopol

 (California) Times, and the Lincoln County (NM) News.
-He graduated from
+He graduated from Texas

-Texas Tech University with a degree in Mass Communications and is now a member of the
+Tech University with a degree in Mass Communications and is now a member of the

 Joiner, Ernest